Tellusant/docs/articles-posts/consulting-firm-productivity.md

 ---
 title: "The Low Productivity of MBB"
-description: "There is a sad state of affairs at the large management consulting firms—MBB.
+description: "There is a sad state of affairs at the large management consulting firms — MBB.
 Not the quality of deliverables.
 The lack of productivity is the issue"
 image: /assets/social-card-pub.png
 ---
 # The Low Productivity of MBB